 Product Information: White Eyeliner-NARS, Black Liquid Eyeliner-MAC, Matte White Eyeshadow-NARS, False Eyelashes-Sephora, Nude Lipstick-MAC, Brow Pencil-Lorlac, Black Eyeliner Pencil-Benefit Cosmetics.

-Defining your lower lashes or applying dramatic, winged eyeliner (a la Elizabeth Taylor’s Cleopatra) are great ways to pull of mod makeup without looking costume-y.
+Defining your lower lashes or applying dramatic, winged eyeliner (a la Beth Harmon in The Queen’s Gambit) are great ways to pull of mod makeup without looking costume-y.

 The ’60s held some major changes for hairstyles.
 At the beginning of the decade, beehives, bouffants, and styles reminiscent of the ’50s were the dominant styles.
 (Think the movie Hairspray!)

 Channeling the 1960s today is easier than ever, thanks to the fact that ’60s styles are back in fashion.
 Pixie cuts have recently made a comeback (with fans like Emma Watson, Carey Mulligan, and Michelle Williams) and big volume is always in.

 “Flippy” hair is also an easy and adorable way to add some ’60s flair to your do.
 To get this look, take a curling iron (or even a flat iron) and after placing it about 2-3 inches from the ends of a 1-2 inch section of hair, gently curl the hair outwards.
 After spraying a little hair spray for staying power, you can work the flip with your fingers to make the style a little looser.
-The flip is adorable with a ponytail (like Drew Barrymore pictures above) or even just with your hair down.
+The flip is adorable with a ponytail or even just with your hair down.